 Withdrawal from the College

 A student desiring to withdraw from the College should consult with both the assigned academic advisor and the appropriate Dean.
 Students receiving financial aid must meet with a financial aid administrator to discuss their rights and responsibilities as aid recipients.
 The form for withdrawal from the College is available in the Office of the Registrar or in the Office of the Dean of the College.
-It must be signed by the student and returned to Dean Harrington.
-Refund of fees or charges will be based on the date that the student last attended a clas
+It must be signed by the student and returned to Dean Fernandez.
+Students withdrawing from the college who are enrolled in a 4+1 program also need the form signed by their program director.
+Refund of fees or charges will be based on the date that the student last attended a class.